opensafely/documentation/docs/codelist-intro.md

 ## What are Codelists?

 Codes are alphanumerical codes that are attached to a clinical or event description.
-There are a few different code systems such as SNOMED and CTV3, which means one clinical diagnosis can have different codes, depending on the system used.
+There are a few different code systems such as SNOMED CT and CTV3, which means one clinical diagnosis can have different codes, depending on the system used.
 Most code systems arrange their codes in a hierarchical structure, meaning a code can be a parent of another code or codes, and a child of another